valbercesar/pldotnet/README.md

 ## SPI

-Our SPI leverages the NPGSQL client library to provide a native dotnet implementation which is maximally compatible with existing client code.
+Our SPI leverages the NPGSQL client library to provide a native dotnet implementation, making it maximally compatible with existing client code.
-We intercepted the NPGSQL calls at a very low level to replace the client protocol handling with SPI calls; otherwise, NPGSQL was unmodified.
+We intercepted the NPGSQL calls at a very low level to replace the client protocol handling with SPI calls; NPGSQL was otherwise unmodified.
 We imported the NPGSQL test suite as stored procedures and are using it for our testing, giving us high confidence in our compatibility.

 Work remains to improve the compatibility and add features.
-Our biggest category of NPGSQL tests that continue to fail is error mapping, because SPI throws exceptions differently than NPGSQL does.
-Such incompatibilities are minor, and we continue to work to improve them.
+Our biggest category of NPGSQL incompatibility is error mapping, because SPI throws exceptions differently than NPGSQL does.
+Such incompatibilities are minor, and work continues to improve them.

 Here are our currently tested SPI operations: